-"Let me guess...
+"Let me guess ...
 Refill?"
-The dwarf almost caused the troll to lose his his hand, then turned around and to a tankard cherry but had landed neatly The fine hair on his back began balance by to tingle, standing on end. taking the Ebon's vision snapped right back mug from into focus, the drunkenness dissipating in an instant.
-His instincts never lied, something headed off was not right.

-with a label written in something illegible, probably troll.
+The dwarf almost caused the troll to lose his cherry but had landed neatly The fine hair on his back began balance by to tingle, standing on end. taking the Ebon's vision snapped right back mug from his hand, into focus, the drunkenness disthen turned sipating in an instant.
+His around and instincts never lied, something headed off was not right. to a tankard with a label written in something illegible, probably troll.